KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 23 Merge K Sorted Linked Lists: Using a min heap significantly simplifies the code.
 But the time complexity remains O(nlogn).

+Leetcode 684 Redundant Connection
+The find method was tricky.
+Pay especial attention to it.

 ## Linked Lists
 Slow fast pointer technique in linked list: Leetcode 141, 143(I haven't used it, one can here), and Leetcode 19 use two pointers fast and slow to achieve their ends.
 A classic technique.